Skip to content

 WHICH DISTRIBUTION SERVICE WILL IT BE?

 IngramSpark has the best distribution network, but you have to apply their wholesale discount, which starts at 40 percent.
 And there is an almost 2% distribution fee on top of that.
-And if you want wholesalers and bookstores to bother with your book, having a 55% discount is warranted.
+And if you want wholesalers and bookstores to consider your book, having a 55% discount is warranted.
 Keep in mind that printing fees will also be deducted.

 So, what can this mean for the author?